BlackRedStar1988/intelwatcher/README.md

 - `python3 intel_watcher.py` to scrape the area
 - `python3 intel_watcher.py -u` to update Gyms and Stops with missing title and photo

-### Threading
+### Faster runtimes

-Intel Watcher uses threading for faster runtimes.
-So, instead of scraping every page one by one, it can scrape multiple pages at once.
-Please note the following:

-- "Workers" defines the amount of pages to be scraped simultaneously.
-The more workers you set, the faster the script will scrape
+Intel Watcher works by requesting X map tiles from the IntelMap.
+You can set X using the `-t` argument.
+Default is 15, max is 25.

-- You can set the amount of workers in the config.
-I recommend to just set a few, since the script is just running in the background
+The requests are happening within threads.
+You can set the amount of threads running simultaneously (= workers) in the config and with the `-w` argument.

+I recommend only setting a few workers in your config, since the script will be running in the background anyway and use less resources that way.

-- When running the script manually, you can use the -w argument to set more workers.
-E.g. `python3 intel_watcher.py -w 20` would start the script with 20 workers
-- Attention: It's very likely that you'll be banned faster when using lots of workers, so be responsible with them
-- Don't overdo the workers.
-I scrape 306 tiles and 20 workers are faster than 300 (and even 30) for me - find your sweet spot
+When running the script manually, a command similiar to this will produce the fastest runtime possible: `python intel_watcher.py -w 1000 -t 20`.
+You can play around with the numbers and see what works best for you.